Cayley structures and common knowledge: Characterisation theorem

-holds forn all $w\in\Mf_i$.
-Thus, player~$\PII$ is able to preserve the invariant in the $i$-th round.
-The following lemma summarises this entire section.
+Completion of this construction for round~$i$ in particular yields the actual response for player~$\PII$, viz.\ the placement of the pebble on $v_i \in \Nf_i \subset \Nf$ in response to player~$\PI$'s pebble placement on $w_i \in \Mf_i \subset \Mf$.
+So player~$\PII$ can maintain the invariant in the $i$-th round.
+The following lemma summarises this.

 \begin{lemma} Let $q\in\N$, and $\Mf,w_0$ and $\Nf,v_0$ be pointed \ca structures that are sufficiently acyclic and sufficiently rich.
-If the invariant described in Section~\ref{sec:invariant} is true in the $(i-1)$-th round of the $q$-round \EF game on $\Mf,w_0$ and $\Nf,v_0$, then player~$\PII$ has a strategy to preserve this invariant in the $i$-th round. \end{lemma}
+Given the invariant described in Section~\ref{sec:invariant} after the $(i-1)$-th round of the $q$-round \EF game on $\Mf,w_0$ and $\Nf,v_0$, player~$\PII$ has a strategy to update and maintain this invariant in the $i$-th round. \end{lemma}